Have you found yourself asking the question, “Why is my child always so angry at me?”

 Just giving your child that option also gives them the power to exercise it.

-By the way, if your child takes a timeout during homework time, then he has to make that time up later on.
-For example, if he’s supposed to be doing an hour of homework at the kitchen table and he takes a timeout for 15 minutes because something bothers him then he has to make up those 15 minutes later.
+By the way, if your child takes a timeout during homework time, they have to make that time up later on.
+For example, if they’re supposed to be doing an hour of homework at the kitchen table, and they take a timeout for 15 minutes because something bothers them, they have to make up those 15 minutes later.

-In the same way, if your child takes a timeout when he’s doing chores, then he has to come back and finish his chores.
+In the same way, if your child takes a timeout when they’re doing chores, they have to come back and finish their chores.

-If your kid is hostile, angry, and defiant all the time, you may need some professional help to deal with him.
-If you take him to a therapist, give the therapist six or eight weeks and if you don’t see any changes in that amount of time, I would look for someone else.
+If your kid is hostile, angry, and defiant all the time, you may need some professional help to deal with them.
+If you take them to a therapist, give the therapist six or eight weeks, and if you don’t see any changes in that amount of time, I would look for someone else.

 I think it’s also important to get help with your parenting skills.
 The bottom line is that you need to learn how to effectively parent a child with angry and hostile behavior patterns.
 The right techniques are very powerful and can get your child on track and can restore peace to your home.

 Hostile kids are hostile to everyone: to you, to his teachers, to the cops.
-You’ve got two options: (1) your child can go to a counselor for an hour every week in the hopes that he’ll learn some coping skills and apply what he’s learned at home, and (2) you can get the effective parenting skills you need to help create change where it counts.
+You’ve got two options: (1) your child can go to a counselor for an hour every week in the hopes that they’ll learn some coping skills and apply what they’ve learned at home, and (2) you can get the effective parenting skills you need to help create change where it counts.
 I recommend both, which is why in my practice, I did both.
-I met with kids and I met with parents.
+I met with kids, and I met with parents.
 And I would teach parents the skills to promote change at home.

 “All right, it’s four o’clock.
 You need to go to do your homework now, Jessica.”

 Kids will walk around with a contemptuous attitude, and it does affect everybody and everything.
 But in my opinion, you just keep them focused on the task at hand.
 If they start making negative comments, say:

 “Look, why don’t you go to your room until you’re ready to behave like the rest of us.”